Jamessmark/Figma-Context-MCP/README.md

 - **Atomic Design Classification**: Organizes components into atoms, molecules, organisms for scalable architecture
 - **Implementation Readiness**: Tells you which components are ready to build vs. need more specification

-### **Production-Ready Code Generation**
-- **Complete React Components**: TypeScript interfaces, proper props, state management, accessibility
-- **Modern Tooling**: Storybook stories, Jest/RTL tests, CSS Modules/Styled Components/Tailwind
-- **Design Token Integration**: Uses actual extracted design tokens in generated components
-- **Professional Structure**: Organized by atomic design principles with proper imports and exports

 ### **AI-Optimized Workflows**
 - **Perfect for AI Agents**: Cursor, Claude, and other AI tools get semantic component data instead of raw JSON
-- **One-Command Setup**: From Figma link to complete component library with documentation
+- **One-Command Setup**: From Figma link to complete design system documentation and tokens
 - **Design-Code Sync**: Automated checking to ensure design and implementation stay aligned
 - **Accessibility Built-in**: WCAG compliance checking and proper ARIA roles included automatically